top of page

 • Cannot be used if you offer credit or have inventory

 Because of its simplicity, cash-basis accounting is a favorite of small businesses.
 However, because you aren't tracking future transactions, it doesn't always give a full picture of income and expenses; it's more of a snapshot of the business activity.
 NOTE: If your bookkeeper is not providing accounts payable, accounts receivable, or full inventory tracking in your current accounting program, it could be that your current services only include CASH BASIS reporting.
-You may need to request an upgrade or additional add-on services in order to get these insights (learn more about ACCRUAL BASIS accounting below).
+You may need to request an upgrade or additional add-on services in order to get these insights.

 Comments